 *Monsters by Ilsa J. Bick

-MEDIA CENTER POLICIES - We have established the following policies to encourage students to demonstrate our core value of stewardship as they use media center resources:
+We have established the following policies to encourage students to uphold our core value of stewardship as they use media center resources:

 · Three books may be checked out for two weeks and renewed for another two-week period if there is no hold on them.